randust/tp/docs/UserGuide.md

    - `category` - sorts by category
    - `date` - sorts chronologically by date,
 - `<SORT DIRECTION>` determines the order in which list is display, Available options are:
-   - `ascending` - A to Z for text, smallest to largest for numbers
+   - `asc` - A to Z for text, smallest to largest for numbers
-   - `descending` - Z to A for text, largest to smallest for numbers
+   - `dsc` - Z to A for text, largest to smallest for numbers

 **Example**:
 ```
-/list-sort name ascending
+/list-sort name asc
 ```
 This will list out expenses sorted in ascending alphabetical order by name.